rfuzzo/MWSE/docs/source/apis/tes3.md

 	* `reference` ([tes3reference](../types/tes3reference.md), [tes3mobileActor](../types/tes3mobileActor.md), string): Who to remove items from.
 	* `item` ([tes3item](../types/tes3item.md), string): The item to remove.
 	* `itemData` ([tes3itemData](../types/tes3itemData.md)): *Optional*.
 The item data for the exact item to remove.
-	* `deleteItemData` ([tes3itemData](../types/tes3itemData.md)): *Optional*.
-Whether to delete the item data after remove succeeds.
-Automatically set if itemData is used.
-Does not need to be specified for normal usage.
 	* `count` (number): *Default*: `1`.
 The maximum number of items to remove.
 	* `playSound` (boolean): *Default*: `true`.
 If false, the up/down sound for the item won't be played.
 	* `reevaluateEquipment` (boolean): *Default*: `true`.
 If true, and the item removed is armor, clothing, or a weapon, the actor will reevaluate its equipment choices to see if it needs to equip a new item.
 This does not affect the player.